 - Rapid weight loss after a crash diet or after bariatric surgery.

 Symptoms of cholecystolithiasis

-- Physical examination is completely normal unless the patient has cholecystolithiasis; 80% of gallstones are asymptomatic.
+- Physical examination is entirely routine unless the patient has cholecystolithiasis; 80% of gallstones are asymptomatic.

 - Typical symptoms of cystic duct obstruction include breakthrough, severe, and cramping pain affecting the RUQ.

-- 75% of gallstones contain cholesterol and are generally associated with obesity, female sex, diabetes mellitus; Mixed stones are the most common (80%), pure cholesterol stones account for only 10% of stones.
+- 75% of gallstones contain cholesterol and are generally associated with obesity, female sex, and diabetes mellitus; Mixed stones are the most common (80%), and pure cholesterol stones account for only 10% of stones.

 - 25% of cholecystolithiasis are pigmentary stones (bilirubin, calcium, and variable organic material) associated with hemolysis and cirrhosis.
 These tend to be black pigment stones that are refractory to medical therapy.

 It is assumed that 10% of patients with gallbladder stones also have common bile duct stones.
 Symptoms vary; typical is intermittent obstructive jaundice, mainly an attack of pain, pancreatitis, or cholangitis.